veg/hyphy-tutorials/selection/README.md

 2. Do these results suggest that the transmission branch is evolving differently from the rest of the tree?
 3. If the a priori analysis had a negative result (no selection on the transmission branch), might it still be possible to find evidence of selection in the **All** branches analysis?

-Using aBSREL to find lineages which have experienced episodic diversification.
+Use aBSREL to find lineages which have experienced episodic diversification.
 ----------------------------------

 >aBSREL is a method we are currently preparing for publication.
 It is an extension of our popular [BS-REL model](http://www.ncbi.nlm.nih.gov/pubmed/21670087), which performs a complexity analysis and model selection prior to doing hypothesis testing.
 It runs much faster than BS-REL and has better statistical properies.